What you'll need

 A panel mount switch button that fits the 15x10 mm. rectangular hole in the Base, this one fits perfectly.

-A micro USB cable extender with panel mount.
+If you'll be using a Raspberry Pi 3 or earlier, you'll need a micro USB cable extender with panel mount.
 The Base is prepared for one with a 28mm. distance between the mounting screw holes, this one fits perfectly.
+If you're using a Raspberry Pi 4, you'll need an USB-C equivalent of this cable.

 Two tiny round 10 x 2mm magnets for that satisfying clicky sound when it closes.